-The Week Junior wants to keep kids reading all summer.
+The Week Junior wants kids to enjoy reading all summer!

 We want you to participate, too!
 How you can join in:

 - Encourage your child to take part in the Summer of Reading challenge.